Prabhu Deva

-Prabhu Deva (born 3 April 1973) is an Indian dance choreographer, film director, producer and actor who has worked predominantly in Tamil, Hindi, Telugu, and Kannada language films.
+Prabhu Deva (born 3 April 1973) is an Indian dance choreographer, film director, producer and actor who has worked predominantly in Tamil, Hindi and Telugu language films also appeared in few Kannada and Malayalam films.
 In a career spanning 32 years, he has performed and designed dancing styles and has garnered two National Film Awards for Best Choreography.
-In 2019, he was awarded the Padma Shri for his contributions to dance.
+In 2019, Prabhu Deva was awarded Padma Shri for his contributions to the field of art and dance.